Tee Box In Golf Explained: A Complete Guide

 The official definition of a teeing area by the USGA is a rectangle that is two club lengths deep where:

-In simpler terms, envision an imaginary line that connects the front point of the two tee markers.
-Then the side edges of the box would come down from the outer points of the tee markers.
+In simpler terms, draw an imaginary line across the front of the two tee markers.
+Then imagine two lines running straight back from the outside edges.
+That forms the rectangle where you're allowed to tee off.

-You must never hit the ball from in front of the tee markers.
-You can stand outside the teeing area as long as your ball is within the teeing area.
+Never hit the ball from in front of the tee markers.
+It’s okay to stand outside the teeing area as long as your ball is inside it.

 Playing Your Ball From The Teeing Area

-Make sure to play your ball from inside the designated teeing area.
+• Make sure to place your ball inside the designated teeing area before you hit.

-Teeing area rules apply when you're required or allowed to play from there.
+• Teeing area rules apply any time you’re required or allowed to play from there.

-You can stand outside the teeing area while making a stroke.
+• You can stand outside the teeing area while taking your shot, but your ball must stay inside.

 Golf Ball Usage During A Hole

-It's a good idea to mark the ball for identification.
+• It's a good idea to mark your ball before you play so you can easily identify it.

 Tee Box Etiquette